 To get the best of all worlds, it’s best to track a combination of these metrics at the same time.

 The next thing you need to worry about is measuring productivity in an objective and consistent, reliable way.
-Thankfully, there are many tools that allow you to do this, which range from project management software to employee monitoring.
+Thankfully, there are many employee productivity tracking tools that allow you to do this, which range from broad business analytics tools to employee monitoring software.

 Pipedrive is another CRM platform that’s a bit less expensive.
 It integrates with email, so you’ll have access to some email tracking features, and you’ll have an intuitive interface you can use to track the progress of your sales and marketing teams.

 If you’re looking for a simpler, less expensive platform to give you a baseline in time tracking, try Toggl.
 It’s a platform that specializes in team-based time tracking, and is fairly easy to implement, without all the bells and whistles (or costs) of a more robust project management platform.